 - Time savings — Cleaning an outdated CMS isn’t a quick fix at all.
 And eCommerce retailers could spend and invest the same time in what they do best: providing shopping experiences that convert more visitors, instead of cleaning up and outdated CMS.

 One of the biggest dangers to sites running on outdated CMS comes from Magecart gangs.
 They are a group of online hackers who use vulnerabilities in online stores in order to take over shops and plant code that records payment card details.
 This is also called supply chain attack.
 They later sell this data to other cybercrime groups.

 Right from the time they started back in 2015, Magecart (web skimming, or e-skimming) attacks have primarily targeted on Magento stores, pertaining to the software’s popularity.

 The Magento-hosting platform is definitely kept up to date with the latest patches, but the self-hosted Magento installs are not, and that’s were the bulk of the 1.x versions are currently installed.

 All of these sites pose an attractive attack surface.
 And once Magento 1 goes EOL, it will be a goldmine for these hackers if the CMS is not updated.
 They will be more keen finding the bugs and vulnerabilities knowing the Magento team won’t be around to fix them.

-Now it is the time for upgrade to Magento Commerce 2.
+After magento 1 end of life, Now it is the time for upgrade to Magento Commerce 2.
 Magento Commerce 2 delivers superior cloud-hosted performance at scale, freedom from IT bottlenecks with creating, scheduling, and launching compelling content, and true business intelligence capabilities.
 Get in touch with a Magento eCommerce development company and update your current website to the latest version.